getgauge/Intellij-Plugin/devguide.md

 ##Interacting with the core

 Auto completion,step value extraction and other api calls are made from the plugin.
-Each project is associated with an api connection(GaugeConnection).
+Each module is associated with an api connection(GaugeConnection).
-This Gauge connection is created during the project initialization phase after the gauge process is started in background.
+This Gauge connection is created during the module initialization phase after the gauge process is started in background.
 Gauge connection talks to the core using protobuff.

+##Debugging specs

+* Create a remote run configuration which attaches on port 50005
+* Right click on the spec -> Choose Debug specification (this will wait for a debugger to get attached, currently waits for 30 seconds)
+* Choose the previously created remote run configuration and run it (this will attach to the gauge process)

 ##Some useful links